sasagawa888/nprolog/document/CLPFD.md

 The index of the free variable is kept in the fd_var_free stack.
 In the case of backtracking, refer to this stack to clear the value.
 When returning to the REPL, the stack is cleared in init_repl().

+Idea Note
+labeling/2: There may be situations where it is effective to have an option that prunes the search tree without exploring branches when the value is UNKNOWN.
+For example, in the queens problem, the determined variables are more important, and computing satisfiability for undetermined variables is meaningless.